porfiriopaiz/site/content/2016_11_03_irc-with-irssi.rst

 Server Configurations
 ---------------------

-All these commands must be executed on a irssi session.
+All these commands must be executed within an irssi session.

-First we will remove the existing server configuration that we want to automate.
-With ``/server list`` we can view existing servers:
+To begin, let's remove the current server configuration we aim to automate.
+Utilize the command ``/server list`` list to display the list of existing servers:

 .. code-block:: console

     /server list

-In our case we will remove the existing configuration of Freenode.
+In our case, we will eliminate the current configuration for Freenode.

 .. code-block:: console

     /server remove chat.freenode.net

-And add the new configuration with the following command:
+Subsequently, incorporate the new configuration using the following command:

 .. code-block:: console

     /SERVER ADD -auto -network Freenode chat.freenode.net 6667 your_nick_password

-In which ``-auto`` defines the connection to the ``Freenode`` server as automatic and ``your_nick_password`` is your user password.
+In this context, the ``-auto`` flag designates the connection to the ``Freenode`` server as automatic, while ``your_nick_password`` corresponds to your user password.

 Adding Channels
 ---------------

-Similarly, it is possible to add channels to this server in order to get connected automatically on each login, for this run the following command in our irssi session:
+Likewise, you can append channels to this server to facilitate automatic connection upon each login.
+To achieve this, execute the following command within our irssi session:

 .. code-block:: console

     /channel add -auto #fedora Freenode

-In which ``-auto`` allows us joining to ``#fedora`` channel at ``Freenode`` server automatically at each login.
+Where ``-auto`` enables automatic joining to the ``#fedora`` channel at the ``Freenode`` server upon every login.

-Finally, every time we make a change in our configuration, we must save changes with the command:
+Concluding, after making any configuration adjustments, it is imperative to save the changes using the command:

 .. code-block:: console

     /save

-irssi takes the user name of your current session on the system as the user for your session in irc, to prevent this from happening if the name of your session in the system does not match your user at Freenode, you should run irssi with the following parameter:
+Irssi automatically takes the username of your current system session as the IRC user.
+To avoid discrepancies when your system username differs from your Freenode user, run irssi with the following parameter:

 .. code-block:: console

     irssi -n nick

-Where ``nick`` is your user nick on Freenode IRC.
+Replace ``nick`` with your Freenode IRC username.

-Once you've added all your channels of interest from the Freenode server and saved the changes, you only need to run in a terminal the ``irssi`` command and automatically you will be connected to the server and all the channels you've added without needing to authenticate manually and without risking anyone from reading your password while you type it.
-All this from a terminal.
+After successfully adding all your preferred channels from the Freenode server and saving the modifications, simply execute the ``irssi`` command in a terminal.
+You will be seamlessly connected to the server, and all the designated channels will be accessible without the need for manual authentication.
+This not only eliminates the risk of exposing your password while typing but also streamlines the entire process—all from the convenience of a terminal.